jorroll/solid-forms/README.md

 });
 ```

-We can then reuse this AddressField component in a hypothetical parent component like so
+We can then reuse this AddressField component in a hypothetical parent component like so ((Stackblitz demo)[https://stackblitz.com/edit/vitejs-vite-ndpyd3?file=src/Example.tsx]):

 ```tsx
 import { AddressField } from "./AddressField";